sts10/lemire_nearly_divisionless_random/readme.markdown

 ## A note about Lemire and Rust

 Pretty late into this little project of mine I learned that the main Rust library for generating random number, [Rand](https://github.com/rust-random/rand), apparently took at least some ideas from Lemire back in 2018 for version 0.5.0, [according to this post on the r/rust subreddit](https://www.reddit.com/r/rust/comments/8l95zk/rand_050_released/).
-However, the Reddit post is from May 2018 and links to [this Lemire post from 2016](https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/)), so it's unclear if the Rand crate has adapted the particular divisionless random algorithm I'm trying to implement here, as opposed to an earlier idea about randomized from Lemire.
+However, the Reddit post is from May 2018 and links to [this Lemire post from 2016](https://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/)), so it's unclear if the Rand crate has adapted the particular nearly divisionless random algorithm I'm trying to implement here, as opposed to an earlier idea about randomized from Lemire.

 Tellingly and embarrassingly, my ability to read Rust code isn't good enough to find where Lemire's work is used in the library, so it's difficult for me to verify this on my own.
 Any schooling welcome!